An Introduction to Webmention

 target=https://xeiaso.net/blog/webmention-support-2020-12-02

-If everything worked, the server will respond with a 2xx status code.
+If the endpoint accepts the Webmention, it responds with a 2xx status code.

 source=https://rilling.dev/blog/an-introduction-to-webmention/